palmdrop/bspwm-tools/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Most of the scripts are fairly simple to use, especially if you're already familiar with bspwm and bspc.
-Each script can be run with `script-name help` in order to display it's usage, or you can just read below:
+Each script can be run with `script-name help` in order to display it's usage.

-TODO continue writing usage functions

 <!-- CONTRIBUTING -->
 ## Contributing
+Any suggestions on how to improve any of the scripts are welcomed.
+Make a fork and a pull request or just contact me using any of the channels below.

 <!-- CONTACT -->
 ## Contact and social media